Sierra Mágina

 The Sierra Mágina is a massif mostly in the province of Jaén (southern Spain), part of the Cordillera Subbética.
 The highest peak is the Pico Mágina, with an elevation of 2,164 m.

 Geography

-The boundaries of the massif are grossly defined by the Guadalquivir valley from the north, the Guardiana Menor from east, and Guadahortuna from south and the Guadalbullón from south.
+The boundaries of the massif are grossly defined by the Guadalquivir valley from the north, the Guadiana Menor from east, and Guadahortuna from south and the Guadalbullón from south.

 Protected area

 Most of the chain is included in a natural park, the Parque Natural de Sierra Mágina.